Last Updated on December 13, 2022 by rudyooms

 After Windows made sure it got the latest ZDP it will try to start downloading the Autopilot Profile (AcquireProfile).
 To download the profile it will reach out to the Windows Autopilot Endpoint service: https://ztd.dds.microsoft.com

-While doing so it will also send its Hardware Hash with the request.
-Microsoft will compare this Hardware hash with the one that you uploaded earlier by looking into their “backend database”.
-Microsoft will determine if the hash is valid and to which tenant your device belongs.
+To fetch its Autopilot Profile, it will send the X-Device-Token (MSA Ticket with DDID in it) to the Autopilot service.
+While doing so it will also send its Hardware Hash with the request. (> 2022-07 update) Microsoft will compare if the device mentioned in the X-Device-Token is the same one as the one in the Hardware hash you uploaded earlier.
+It will do so by looking into their “backend database” and it will determine if the device is valid and to which tenant your device belongs.

 If you are interested in this flow, I am describing the whole flow in this blog.